Emergency Food Assistance Program (EFAP)

 Food pantries and food bank distribution centers use funding for operating emergency food programs to feed people who are in need of food.
 Funding may pay for: administrative costs; operational costs such as rent, salaries, gasoline for vehicles and supplies; purchase of food; nutrition training for staff and clients; equipment purchases and repairs.

 Eligible organizations apply through the lead contractor in each county to participate as a food pantry or food bank distribution center.
 The exception is tribes participating in the food pantry program.
 They may (and all currently do) apply directly to the state as required in the states' Centennial Accord.
-The process begins early spring in odd years.
-Lead contractors submit an application packet in May for the food pantries and food bank distribution centers in their service areas.
-All perspective recipients must participate in a meeting with the lead contractor, usually in April, prior to the application being submitted to make crucial decisions about how to use the funding.
-Tribes contracting directly with the state for food pantry funds are exempt from attending the county-wide meetings.
-See our EFAP Tribal page for more information.
+If you would like to learn more about eligibility, participation requirements or the application process, please visit our Hunger Relief Agency Hub.